AlfredoDiodati/scoredriven_validation/docs/ABM_SYSTEM_SIMULATION.md

 replications was read back with `abm_system_read_replicate`, and all of them came back at the expected 5 by 400 shape with no missing or infinite value.

+### Platforms other than the one this was run on

+Everything in this document was measured on one machine: Linux 6.19.14-arch1-1 x86_64 (EndeavourOS), g++ 15.2.1, glibc 2.43, GNU Make 4.4.1, bash 5.3.9, on an AMD Ryzen 7 4800H. macOS and Windows are untested here.
+The README's Requirements section lists what would have to change on each, read off the code rather than tried.

+Two points matter for the simulation specifically.

+The model times a stuck run out after `2T` seconds through `alarm()`, and the authors guard that with `#ifdef __linux__` because it works nowhere else.
+On macOS or Windows a run that hangs would hang indefinitely, and the driver waiting on it would wait with it.
+Whatever runs this on those platforms needs its own timeout.

+`applications/abm_system_simulate_all.sh` is written against GNU userland:
+`readlink -f`, `stat -c`, `md5sum`, `du -sh`, `date -d @epoch` and `systemd-inhibit`.
+The inhibitor is already optional, the rest are not.
+`bin/abm_system_simulate` itself uses no Linux-only interface, so on a platform without GNU tools it can be driven by whatever launcher that platform prefers, one process per stretch of the design.

+Reproducing the experiment elsewhere should give the same statistics, not the same bytes: the model calls `log`, `exp` and `pow` from the C library, and two libraries may differ in the last bit.

 ### What the full run actually did